 Students following the Major Program in Biology receive a general education in all aspects of Biology in the first year.
 In the final two years, students may follow a more specialized concentration, or may continue to take courses from diverse areas of Biology.
 A Major Program in Biology can also be combined with a Minor Program in another department in Science, Arts, Management or other programs.

-Biology Major: Quantitative Biology Option
+Biology Major or Honours: Quantitative Biology Option

 Interdisciplinary research that draws from the natural and physical sciences is an important aspect of modern biology.
 The Quantitative Biology option is designed for students with a deep interest in biology who wish to gain a strong grounding in physical sciences and their application to biological questions.
 The program has two streams; an Ecology and Evolutionary Biology stream and a Physical Biology stream.
 Both streams provide a balance of theory and experimental components.